jina-ai/finetuner/README.md

         output_dim=100
     )
     ```
-5. After model downloading is complete, your browser will open the Labeler UI.
+5. After model downloading and data loading is complete (takes ~20s depending on your network/CPU/GPU), your browser will open the Labeler UI as below.
 You can now label the relevance of celebrity faces via mouse/keyboard.
 The ResNet50 model will get finetuned and improved as you are labeling.
 If you are running this example on a CPU machine, it may take up to 20 seconds for each labeling round.

 ![Finetuning ResNet50 on CelebA with interactive labeling](docs/get-started/celeba-labeler.gif)